Supporting patients with ILD in Primary Care

 'My family, carers and I can access specialist services to help with and advise about controlling my symptoms and wellbeing support.'

-Palliative care should be integrated early to the patient's care, focusing on symptom management.
-This includes rehabilitation, to stay independent for as long as possible, with medication for symptoms (e.g., opioids for dyspnea), and support from physiotherapists and occupational therapists, often at a hospice.
-It's important that your patient understands that hospices are not there solely for end of life care.
+Palliative care includes rehabilitation, to stay independent for as long as possible, with medication for symptoms (e.g. opioids for dyspnoea), and support from physiotherapists and occupational therapists, often at a hospice.
+It is important that patients understand that hospices provide support for living well with a serious illness and are not solely for end of life care.